rmosolgo/graphql-ruby/guides/type_definitions/objects.md

 end
 ```

 If an argument has `required: true`, then all queries to the field _must_ provide a value for that argument. `required: false` means that the argument is optional.
+(This is called {% internal_link "nullability", "/type_definitions/non_nulls" %} in GraphQL.)

 Arguments can also accept a description and a `default_value:`, for example: